DPIRD-DMA/WheatbeltGroundCover/README.md

 ### Wheatbelt Groundcover
 Script 3) preprocessing of multiband fractional groundcover imagery
 Script 4) Temporal summary of groundcover
-Script 5) Percent of landscape with a below/between/above a threshold
+Script 5) Percent of landscape that is below/between/above a threshold

 #### Other information
 Please acknowledge the use of this code when and where appropriate